MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 1. A user unlocks macOS using smart card pin which unlocks the smart card and the key bag to provide access to device registration keys present in Secure Enclave.
 1. The macOS requests a nonce (a random arbitrary number that can be used just once) from Microsoft Entra ID.
 1. Microsoft Entra ID returns a nonce that's valid for 5 minutes.
-1. The operating system (OS) sends a login request to Microsoft Entra ID with an embedded assertion signed with the user's Entra ID certificate from smart card.
+1. The operating system (OS) sends a login request to Microsoft Entra ID with an embedded assertion signed with the user's Microsoft Entra certificate from the smart card.
 1. Microsoft Entra ID validates the signed assertion, signature and nonce.
-Once the assertion is validated, Microsoft Entra ID creates a primary refresh token (PRT) encrypted with the public key of the UserDeviceEncryptionKey that is exchanged during registration and sends the response back to OS.
+Once the assertion is validated, Microsoft Entra ID creates a [primary refresh token (PRT)](../devices/concept-primary-refresh-token.md) encrypted with the public key of the UserDeviceEncryptionKey that is exchanged during registration and sends the response back to the OS.
 1. The OS decrypts and validates the response, retrieves the SSO tokens, stores and and shares it with the SSO extension for providing SSO.
 The user is able to access macOS, cloud and on-premises applications without the need to authenticate again (SSO).

 ---